AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ## Add another mixin {#mixin-2}

 You can now repeat the same steps to add another mixin.
-When you view the **[!UICONTROL Add mixin]** dialog this time, notice that the "[!UICONTROL Profile person details]" mixin has been greyed out and the radio button next to it cannot be selected.
+When you view the **[!UICONTROL Add mixin]** dialog this time, notice that the "[!UICONTROL Profile person details]" mixin has been greyed out and the checkbox next to it cannot be selected.
 This prevents you from accidentally duplicating mixins that you have already included in the current schema.

-You can now add the "[!DNL Profile personal details]" mixin from the dialog.
+For this tutorial, select the "[!DNL Profile personal details]" mixin from the dialog, then select **[!UICONTROL Add mixin]** to add it to the schema.

 ![](../images/tutorials/create-schema/add_mixin_personal_details.png)

 Once added, the canvas reappears. "[!UICONTROL Profile personal details]" is now listed under **[!UICONTROL Mixins]** in the **[!UICONTROL Composition]** section, and fields for home address, mobile phone, and more have been added under **[!UICONTROL Structure]**.

 Similar to the `name` field, the fields you just added represent multi-field concepts.
-For example, `homeAddress` has a data type of "[!UICONTROL Address]" and `mobilePhone` has a data type of "[!UICONTROL Phone number]".
+For example, `homeAddress` has a data type of "[!UICONTROL Postal address]" and `mobilePhone` has a data type of "[!UICONTROL Phone number]".
 You can select each of these fields to expand them and see the additional fields included in the data type.

 ![](../images/tutorials/create-schema/personal_details_structure.png)